Important Announcements

 BMC Guidance and Forms

-BMC's subrecipient v contractor guidance and determination form is used formally each time a BMC principal investigator/program director (PI/PD) seeks to engage an institution as a subrecipient or to purchase good and services from a contractor, as federally required.
-The guidance tab is filled out by the PI/PD or department administrator (DA) and uploaded into the InfoEd sponsored program (SP) record.
-The determination tab is thereafter completed by Sponsored Programs Administration (SPA) personnel.
+BMC's subrecipient v contractor guidance and determination form is used formally each time a BMC principal investigator/program director (PI/PD) seeks to engage an institution as a subrecipient or to purchase good and services from a contractor.
+The guidance tab is filled out by the PI/PD or department administrator (DA) and uploaded into the InfoEd sponsored program (SP) record at the time of proposal.
+The form is reviewed as part of SPA's proposal review process, and the determination tab is completed by Sponsored Programs Administration (SPA) personnel.

 The subaward agreement request form is used once the collaborator is confirmed as a subrecipient to initiate the the drafting of the agreement.
 See below for more details about the issuance process.
 Consult the Outgoing Subaward Execution and PO Setup webpage, which features a process flowchart.